ESCOMP/CISM/tests/slab/README.md

 This directory also includes a new script, stabilitySlab.py, to carry out the stability tests described in Robinson et al. (2021).

-For a given set of physics parameters and stress-balance approximation (DIVA, L1L2, etc.), the script launches multiple CISM runs at a range of grid resolutions.
+For a given set of physics parameters and stress-balance approximation (DIVA, L1L2, etc.), this script launches multiple CISM runs at a range of grid resolutions.
 At each grid resolution, the script determines the maximum stable time step.
 A run is deemed stable when the standard deviation of an initial small thickness perturbation is reduced over the course of 100 time steps.
 A run is unstable if the standard deviation